operasoftware/devopera/src/_extensions/acceptance-criteria.md

 ## One goal policy {#one-goal-policy}

 Your extension needs to have one, clearly stated purpose.
 Proper examples include:
-- display a weather forecast after clicking a button
+- Display a weather forecast after clicking a button.
-- show a popup if an item can be purchased in a better price somewhere else
+- Show a pop-up if an item can be purchased for a better price somewhere else.
-- assist in downloading files from chosen websites
+- Assist in downloading files from chosen websites.

-Examples of prohibited behaviours:
+Examples of prohibited behaviors:
-- additional bundling of "shopping assistants"
+- Additional bundling of "shopping assistants".
+- A sidebar extension with a calculator includes a website blocker.

+The [browser action button](https://developer.chrome.com/extensions/browserAction) should only serve as a shortcut to the extension's main functionality.
+For instance, if an extension's single purpose is for downloading videos, clicking the browser action icon should launch the download process and not another functionality.

 ## Extension Metadata {#metadata}

+- The name cannot suggest it was created by a non-affiliated company.
+For example, instead of "X Improver", name it: "Improver for X™".
 - The summary must answer the question: what does your extension do?
 It must be composed of grammatically correct and complete sentences.
 - The description must answer: 1) How do you use the extension?
 2) What does the extension look like?
 - The extension must perform as described.
-- If the extension does something behind the scenes, then it must be described.
+- If the extension performs background actions, then those actions must be described.
 - If defined, the support webpage must be relevant to the extension.

 ## Content {#content}

 - Icons of all sizes should be similar in style.
 - Icons should not just consist of one or more words on a colored background.
 Refer to our [icon guidelines](/extensions/effective-icons/) for tips on how to make good icons.
-- The icons, screenshots and graphic design must be of acceptable quality.
+- The icons, screenshots, and graphic design must be of acceptable quality.
 Anti-aliased PNGs with transparent backgrounds are preferred.
-Note that interlaced PNG-files are currently not supported, due to a [limitation of the image library](http://effbot.org/imagingbook/format-png.htm) we’re using.
-Avoid this effect in your screenshots.
+Note that interlaced PNG-files are currently not supported due to a [limitation of the image library](http://effbot.org/imagingbook/format-png.htm) we're using.
+Please avoid interlaced effects in your screenshots.
 - Icons inside the address bar (page actions) cannot have a padlock shape.
 - It must not unlawfully incorporate third party information, code or graphics.
-- It must not include “Opera” in the title or any other Opera branding that can indicate the extension was created by Opera Software.
+- It must not include "Opera" in the title or any other Opera branding that can indicate the extension was created by Opera Software.
 - It must comply with the [Terms of Service](https://addons.opera.com/developer/terms/).
 - No external JavaScript is allowed.
 All JavaScript code must be contained in the extension.
 External APIs are ok.
 - It must not specifically point to, or be related to, gambling or betting services.
 - Speed Dial extensions cannot just be a static picture linking to a website.
 They must provide valuable functionality, such as e.g. real-time info.
+- Extensions cannot replace Opera's default start page.
-- Extensions cannot just consist of a button linking to a website, or of a popup with some static links pointing to a website.
-Extensions must provide valuable functionality, such as e.g. a transformation applied on a page when a button is clicked, real-time info in a popup, etc.
+- Extensions cannot just consist of a button linking to a website, or of a pop-up with some static links pointing to a website.
+Extensions must provide valuable functionality, such as e.g. a transformation applied on a page when a button is clicked, real-time info in a pop-up, etc.
-- Content inside popups must be optimized for display in a popup.
-The content must match the popup's size, and vertical scrolling should only be used if really necessary.
-Avoid horizontal scrolling inside popups.
+- Content inside pop-ups must be optimized for display in a pop-up.
+The content must match the pop-up's size, and vertical scrolling should only be used if really necessary.
+Avoid horizontal scrolling inside pop-ups.
 - While linking to your own or other sites from your extension is fine, such links should be relevant and have a clear function.
 Don't overload the extension with promotional links.

 ## Development practices {#development}